edurocher/deliteful-tutorial/docs/QuickLook.md

 	</d-linear-layout>
 ````

-Note the three CSS classes on the toplevel `d-linear-layout`: `page` means that it is a toplevel element of the web
+Note the `width100` and `height100` CSS classes on the toplevel `d-linear-layout`,
-page,  `width100` and `height100` indicate that it should fill the whole width and height of the page.
-Deliteful uses
+they indicate that it should fill the whole width and height of the page.
- such CSS classes to define common layouts or styles.

 The toplevel `d-linear-layout` element contains two children: another nested `d-linear-layout` element,
 which will be the header of the page, and a `d-view-stack` element.